molpro/profiler/README.md

 This can degrade overall performance and distort real profile if attempting to time tight loops.

 The profiler works by constructing a call tree and accumulating call count, operation count, and timing duration in each node.
-This profile tree can be analysed and printed.
+Optionally, but typically with significantly greater overhead, CPU time can be recorded also.
+The profile tree can be analysed and printed.

 In the following simple example, calling *start()* on profiler moves down the call tree and starts timing and calling *stop()* moves up to the parent and stops timing.